A Primary school workshops on Inheritance and Adaptation

 Spoonbill - it swishes its strange bill through the water, sensing and grabbing food

-First we watch 3 short films (which I have made myself).
+First we watch 2 or 3 short films (which I have made myself).
 These illustrate a few of the most important kinds of adaptation - for feeding, moving, and sensing.
 After each film we discuss the various ways in which animals have adapted for that purpose.

 Then children (or the teacher) can choose two or three more activities to learn about other types of adaptation.

 a.
 Film about courtship and mating (including shots of animals mating such as the damselflies below)

 c.
 Camouflage game - look at photos and try to spot the animal, whether predator or prey.

 d.
 Mimicry game - look at photos of animals (butterflies, frogs, wasps).
 Try to work out whether they belong to an unpalatable (poisonous) species, or are palatable mimics which have evolved to look like the unpalatable species, so as to avoid being eaten.

 Is this a Monarch, or a Viceroy, which mimics the Monarch?